kittyschulz/visual_census/README.md

 - The UCF StreetView dataset only traversed a few neighborhoods in Manhattan, and the very small downtown area of Pittsburgh and Orlando.
 Especially in the Manhattan portion of the dataset, many neighborhoods of lower socio-economic status were excluded, making it difficult for us to map perceptible disparities from our predictions.

-### Future Work
+#### Future Work:

-We hope that this work will be expanded in the future to additional neighborhoods in lower Manhattan.
-We hope to accomplish this by use of the Google StreetLearn dataset
+- We will be expanding the StreetView data to cover more of Manhattan and Pittsburgh using the Google StreetLearn dataset.
+Please stay tuned!

+- The Stanford Cars Dataset used to train the model will be supplemented with additional vehicles.
+We will focus on adding models manufactuered after 2012, and adding additional images of the most common makes and models observed in the real-world data.

+- Improve the accuracy of the image classifier closer to the current state-of-the-art for Stanford Cars Dataset.

+- Continue exploring relationships between different socio-economic factors and vehicles and traffic.

 Thank you for taking the time to explore this project with us.
 We welcome your comments, advice, and suggestions!
 Please contact Katerina Schulz at katerina.schulz [at] gatech.edu